 The cost of course tuition is met primarily by the volunteer work of other ABA members and in part by funding from the Australian Government and others for the training of breastfeeding counsellors to staff the National Breastfeeding Helpline.
-Clause 5.2 (f)

 This means ABA is sponsoring your training as a volunteer breastfeeding counsellor and/or breastfeeding educator.